 The Old Post Office is a museum inside a quirky slate medieval building.
 Over 600 years old, it is a rare example of a 14th Century restored and furnished Cornish manor house

 In the 19th century, it became the post office for the village.

-The museum is owned by the National Trust and has several rooms to explore and also a garden at the back.
+The National Trust now owns the museum.
+It has several rooms to explore and also a garden at the back.

-The shingle beach at the foot of Castle Island is called Castle Cove.
-It is a very sheltered cove with several caves to explore when the tide is low.
+The shingle beach at the foot of Castle Island is called Merlin’s Cove.
+Two headlands shelter the cove and there are several caves to explore when the tide is low.
 The most famous is Merlin’s cave where there is also a smugglers hideaway.
 Merlin’s cave is over a hundred meters long and a recent addition is a carving of the wizard’s face in the cliff near the entrance.